Have additional questions? Give Advising Services a call!

 - I'm in danger of failing a class... how do I get tutoring help?

 - I have received a notice of academic warning/suspension... what do I do now?

 - I've been "SAP'ed"... what does that mean and how do I handle it?

-In addition to helping the general population of students, each of UCaLL's academic success counselors are assigned to a special population of students and are able to assist in meeting the specific needs of each of those student groups.
+In addition to helping the general population of students, each of UCaLL's ASCs are assigned to a special population of students and are able to assist in meeting the specific needs of each of those student groups.
 Visit our academic success counselor staff page.

 Upon approaching the 60 semester hour mark, students are then transitioned to a faculty advisor within the department of their chosen major, who provides continued curriculum support and guidance while addressing the unique needs and challenges of the related area of study.